TIGERS IN THE

 A STORY FROM, THE FIELD

 Performing surgery on this tiger was important not only to treat his condition but to provide a window into all the health issues that threaten the region’s tiger population.
 A tiger anesthetized for surgery (or management) is a valuable opportunity to collect diagnostic information regarding the health status of the individual animal and the population as a whole.
-Interestingly, your house cat and tigers share the same diseases and tigers are even susceptible to some common dog diseases.
-Veterinary medicine has successfully managed these diseases in domestic animals with straightforward diagnostic evaluation, treatment, and sensible prevention strategies.
-We can apply proven veterinary medicine techniques and methods to the field of conservation to increase the survival of our beloved tigers and big cats.
+Interestingly, your house cat and tigers share the same diseases and tigers are even more threatened by common dog diseases.
+Veterinary medicine has successfully managed these diseases in domestic and zoo animals with straightforward diagnostic evaluation, treatment, and sensible prevention strategies.
+We can apply proven veterinary medical techniques and methods to the field of conservation to increase the survival of our beloved tigers and big cats.

-In Nepal, VIEW was able to give the emaciated tiger comfort, but he was never able to be re-released into the wild as other big cats we’ve helped in past.
-His blood, and other biological samples, along with that of 11 more tigers, confirmed that tigers in the region have been exposed to many diseases that they share with dogs, cats, and even people.
-We shared this information with Nepalese officials and it has been instrumental in helping develop management practices for tiger conservation.
+In Nepal, VIEW was able to give the emaciated tiger comfort, but sadly he was never able to be re-released into the wild.
+However, by taking small samples of blood while anesthetized, we were able to identify that this tiger and others in the region had been exposed to many diseases that they share with dogs, cats, cattle and even people.
+We shared this information with Nepalese officials and published a paper in an international journal and it has been instrumental in helping develop management practices for tiger conservation.